kpanic/bombadil/README.md

 # Installation

-The package can be installed by adding carry to your list of dependencies in mix.exs:
+The package can be installed by adding bombadil to your list of dependencies in mix.exs:

 ```elixir
 def deps do